PThao2931/Explore-Ecommerce-Dataset/README.md

 ### Bottom Line:
 Q1 2017 shows **healthy growth with improving conversion efficiency**.
 March's exceptional performance (35,5% transaction growth vs 12.4% traffic growth) suggests either successful marketing campaigns, better product-market fit, or effective UX improvements.
 The company is moving in the right direction, converting traffic more efficiently each month, and should focus next on enhancing engagement depth to maximize long-term value per visitor.

-### Business Impact:
-Understanding monthly traffic patterns enables accurate resource allocation and  budget planning.
-The 35.5% transaction growth in March represents significant  revenue acceleration that, if sustained, could increase quarterly revenue by  20-25%.
-Identifying the declining pages/visit trend early prevents potential  conversion losses that could impact thousands of transactions in Q2.

-Q1 baseline metrics enable data-driven resource planning for peak periods and year-over-year performance tracking.
-The 35.5% transaction growth demonstrates strong conversion efficiency, but declining engagement depth requires immediate attention to sustain revenue momentum into Q2.

-The 35.5% transaction growth in March translates to ~260 additional transactions compared to February.
-If this momentum continues, Q2 could see 15-20% revenue increase over Q1.
-However, the declining pages/visit trend could cost up to 10% in potential conversions if not addressed, making UX optimization critical for sustaining growth trajectory.

 ### Action Items:
 - Investigate declining pages/visit trend through content relevance and UX path analysis.
 - Refine landing page messaging and on-site navigation to deepen engagement.